Skip to Main Content

 Finding Journal Articles in CMMC

-Once in CMMC, use your keywords to search for articles.
-You can check the box next to Scholarly (peer-reviewed) journals in the left-hand menu if you want to limit your search to scholarly articles.
+In CMMC, type in your search terms.
+You can check the box next to Scholarly (peer-reviewed) journals in the left-hand menu to limit your search to scholarly articles.

 The Find It link takes you to a page that acts as a bridge between the article information you have found and the full-text article.
 Here’s what that “bridge” page looks like: